XML RSS

 The rain garden can be graded by creating an even slope from the high point of your property to the rain garden area.
 Alternatively you can create a swale, or subtle drainage ditch in the lawn, to lead water to the garden.

 Your garden can be all perennials, or it can be a mixture of perennials, shrubs and trees.
-Here are a few perennials that will work well in a rain garden design.
+Here are a few perennials that will work well in a rain garden.
 Mass many of one kind together for a good looking design.

 • Maiden Grass.